crisp-oss/chappe/README.md

 * `build` to build docs
 * `clean` to clean `dist/` and all temporary files
 * `watch` to watch for changes and re-build (useful while writing docs)
+* `serve` to serve built assets on your local computer (useful while testing and writing docs)
 * `lint` to run lints on Chappe internal resources

 It supports the following parameters, with a default value if not set: